rwxrob/zet/20220802225737/README.md

 * How much experience do I need before I apply for a new job?

-* What should I learn form "backend tool type of stuff"?

 * How to improve courage as an IT employee?

+* What should I learn from "backend tool type of stuff"?

+* How much money do I really need?

+* Should I disclose my salary to others?

+* Should I approach my employer about money?

+* How would approach the money question with your employer?